ballerina-platform/ballerina-distribution/examples/http-request-interceptors/http_request_interceptors.md

 logic. `RequestInterceptors` have a resource method, which will be executed before dispatching the request to the actual resource in the target service.

-For more information, see the [HTTP module](https://docs.central.ballerina.io/ballerina/http/latest/).
+For more information, see the [`http` module](https://docs.central.ballerina.io/ballerina/http/latest/).

 ::: code http_request_interceptors.bal :::